MADE-Apps/MADE.NET/README.md

 Visual Studio is required for developing MADE App Components.

 It is recommended on Windows to use the latest Visual Studio 2017 release which you can download [here](https://www.visualstudio.com/downloads/).

-A Community edition is available and is 100% free to use for this open source project.
+A Community edition of Visual Studio is available and is 100% free to use for this open source project.

 As part of the Visual Studio 2017 installation, you will require the Universal Windows Platform development (Fall Creators Update SDK), .NET desktop development and Mobile development with .NET (Xamarin) workflows installed.